b4nst/warp-pipes/README.md

 ## Caveheats

-super-mario is currently on beta stage.
+warp-pipes is currently on beta stage.
 Here are some caveheats :

 * Test coverage is not high enough for streams in buffer mode
 * API is not definitive (that's why the API doc is in WIP state)